New readers might want to begin here.

 |90% of all photos taken on the trip were of petrol stations|

-While paying for the fuel we met a family of yanks who were apparently on their honeymoon.
-Or, at least, the younger ones were, the others being their parents.
-An odd arrangement, but not as odd as how one was dressed, looking like a gay sultan.
-Absolutely bizarre.
-Also parked up was an SUV with Russian plates, the first we'd seen on the trip.
+While paying for the fuel we came across a group of four yanks, which turned out to be a couple on their honeymoon with parents in tow.
+If that wasn't odd enough, the groom was walking around dressed like an Ottoman sultan.
 I'd just passed the 2000 mile mark since leaving home, which would have been reasonable mileage for a road trip in itself, and we were still heading away from home.

 Once we'd filled up, we headed for the border.
-Our destination was now within sight: we were going to Turkey.
+Our destination was now in sight: we were going to Turkey.

 Read on here.